felangel/bloc/packages/bloc/README.md

 ![Bloc Flow](https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/bloc_flow.png)

-The flow of state changes in bloc begin when events are added which triggers `onEvent`.
+State changes in bloc begin when events are added which triggers `onEvent`.
 The events are then funnelled through `transformEvents`.
 By default, `transformEvents` uses `asyncExpand` to ensure each event is processed in the order it was added but it can be overridden to manipulate the incoming event stream. `mapEventToState` is then invoked with the transformed events and is responsible for yielding states in response to the incoming events. `transitions` are then funnelled through `transformTransitions` which can be overridden to manipulation the outgoing state changes.
 Lastly, `onTransition` is called just before the state is updated and contains the current state, event, and next state.

 #### Creating a Bloc